 – Have suitable facilities for maintaining your vehicles

 A Certificate of Professional Competence must be held by you or by someone you have contracted to oversee your operation as a regular and involved consultant.

 There are a number of different ways to finance the purchase of your vehicle.
 You could buy it outright, explore finance deals, buy it on hire purchase, or get an operating lease.
 All options have their pros and cons, which are worth considering before making a decision.
 You will also need to find an operating centre that’s large enough to store your vehicle, has safe access and is an environmentally acceptable location.

 Haulage insurance is required if you are going to be transporting goods for hire and reward.
 The level of cover offered by haulage insurance follows the same principles as that of a car insurance policy, with comprehensive, third party, fire and theft, and third-party only cover available.

-Making the decision to become an owner-driver can be a difficult one as there are so many different factors to consider before you take the plunge.
-As an owner-driver, you become a business owner, so you will have to take on a number of additional tasks to keep the business operating efficiently.
+Making the decision to become an Subcontractor can be a difficult one as there are so many different factors to consider before you take the plunge.
+As a Subcontractor, you become a business owner, so you will have to take on a number of additional tasks to keep the business operating efficiently.
 You will need to be aware of the following:

 – Expenses – You must keep a record of all your business expenses and receipts.